+- The State report and Common Core document;

-- The List of Issues, along with the State's written responses; - Information from other UN bodies; - NGO shadow reports; and - Any other relevant information available before the session.
+- The List of Issues, along with the State's written responses;

+- Information from other UN bodies;

+- · NGO shadow reports; and

+- Any other relevant information available before the session.

 If a State Party has not submitted a long-overdue report, the treaty body may evaluate the extent of implementation based on information provided by alternative sources including NGOs, other stakeholder groups, and UN agencies.
 The treaty body formulates a List of Issues for the State delegation to answer during the session.
 The committee may convene the review even if the State delegation is absent.